Expensify/App/tests/e2e/ADDING_TESTS.md

 ## Running your new test in development mode

-Typically you'd run all the tests with `npm run test:e2e` on your machine, this will run the tests with some local settings, however that is not optimal when you add a new test for which you want to quickly test if it works, as it still runs the release version of the app.
+Typically you'd run all the tests with `npm run test:e2e` on your machine.
+This will run the tests with some local settings, however that is not optimal when you add a new test for which you want to quickly test if it works, as the prior command still runs the release version of the app, which is hard to debug.

 I recommend doing the following.